Hilkensb/AI50_CVRP/README.md

 pip install requirements.txt
 ```

+**_Note:_** You can also run the setup.bat (or setup.sh dependng on your os) to install pyhton dependancies.
+See the next section for more details.

 To be runned the application needs [Redis](https://redis.io/ 'redis.io') server available (version for windows and linux are present in the redis folder).

 Finally, since the multi-agent algorithm as been written in  [sarl](http://www.sarl.io/ 'sarl programming language') you will need it in order to get a solution from this algorithm.